techmaharaj/scalekit-guide/docs/single-sign-on/quickstart-sso.md

 // const user_email = res.user.email;

-// create a session for this user and redirect the user to your application.
+// next step is to create a session for this user and redirect the user to your application.
 ```

 </TabItem>